-Our issuer credit rating was recently downgraded to Baa3 by Moody's Investor Services Inc. Any further reduction in our ratings by Moody's or by Standard & Poor's Rating Service, particularly a reduction to a level below investment grade, could adversely affect our ability to refinance or repay our existing debt and to complete new financings on acceptable terms or at all.
+Our issuer credit rating was recently downgraded to "Baa3" by Moody's Investors Service Inc. and our corporate credit rating was recently downgraded to "BBB-" by Standard & Poor's Ratings Group.
+Any further reduction in our ratings by Moody's or by Standard & Poor's, particularly a reduction to a level below investment grade, could adversely affect our ability to refinance or repay the notes and our existing debt and to complete new financings on acceptable terms or at all

-In addition, a downgrade in our credit rating would increase our costs of borrowing under some of our existing debt obligations, including borrowings made under our \$200 million three-year and \$195 million 364-day revolving credit facilities, our \$35 million term loan, our \$50 million project credit agreement, and our \$27.5 million and \$4.5 million secured financings.
-A downgrade in our credit rating would also result in an increase in the operating lease costs related to our Wygen plant lease.
+In addition, a further downgrade in our credit rating would increase our costs of borrowing under some of our existing debt obligations, including borrowings made under our \$200 million three-year and \$195 million 364-day revolving credit facilities, our \$35 million term loan, and our \$27.5 million and \$4.5 million secured financings.
+A further downgrade in our credit rating would also result in an increase in the operating lease costs related to our Wygen plant lease.

-A downgrade could also result in our business counterparties requiring us to provide additional amounts of collateral under new transactions, particularly transactions pertaining to our energy marketing activities.
+A further downgrade could also result in our business counterparties requiring us to provide additional amounts of collateral under new transactions, particularly transactions pertaining to our energy marketing activities.